-The Committee continued its oversight of the IT controls framework and infrastructure along with the provisions in place to defend against cyber-attacks, which are becoming increasingly sophisticated.
+Due to the general global upward trend in global cyber attacks, the Committee increased its oversight of the IT controls framework and infrastructure along with the provisions in place to defend against cyber-attacks, which are becoming increasingly sophisticated.
 It also considered the work being undertaken by the business to ensure compliance with GDPR and other regulations.